Symphyotrichum novae-angliae: Fungi

-Fungi known to affect the species include the mildews Basidiophora entospora (downy) and Erysiphe cichoracearum (powdery), and a black knot fungus Gibberidea heliopsidis.
+Fungi known to affect the species include the mildews Basidiophora entospora (downy) and Golovinomyces asterum (powdery), and a black knot fungus Gibberidea heliopsidis.
 Leaf spot fungi include Discosphaerina pseudhimantia and Placosphaeria haydeni (both making black spots), as well as Ramularia asteris, R. macrospora, and Septoria atropurpurea, the latter making purple stains.
 Two rusts have been recorded on S. novae-angliae: the brown rust Puccinia asteris and the red rust Coleosporium asterum.

 Conservation

-As of July 2021, NatureServe listed S. novae-angliae as Secure (G5) worldwide; Possibly Extirpated (SX) in Oklahoma; Critically Imperiled (S1) in Saskatchewan, Georgia, South Carolina, and Wyoming; Imperiled (S2) in Colorado; and, Vulnerable (S3) in North Carolina.
+As of July 2021, NatureServe listed S. novae-angliae as Secure (G5) worldwide.
+This status was last reviewed on 13 May 2016.
+In individual provinces and states, it is listed as Possibly Extirpated (SX) in Oklahoma; Critically Imperiled (S1) in Saskatchewan, Georgia, South Carolina, and Wyoming; Imperiled (S2) in Colorado; and, Vulnerable (S3) in North Carolina.

 Uses

 Medicinal

 Symphyotrichum novae-angliae has been used for various medicinal purposes.
 In his 1828 Medical Flora, French botanist Constantine Samuel Rafinesque wrote the following about its use to treat skin eruptions, including urushiol-induced contact dermatitis from poison ivy and poison sumac:The A. novanglia is employed in decoction internally, with a strong decoction externally, in many eruptive diseases of the skin: it removes also the poisonous state of the skin caused by Rhus or Shumac.

 Among Indigenous peoples of North America, it has been documented that the Cherokee have made a poultice of the roots for pain, an infusion of the roots for diarrhea, an infusion of the plant for fever, and have sniffed the ooze from the roots for catarrh.

 Both the Meskwaki and the Potawatomi have used the plant to revive people: the Meskwaki by smudging, and the Potawatomi through fumigation.
 The Iroquois have made a decoction of the plant for weak skin and of the roots and leaves for fevers.
 They have used the plant as a love medicine.
 Both the Mohawk people and the Iroquois have used an infusion of the whole plant in combination with rhizomes from another plant to treat mothers with intestinal fevers.
-The Chippewa have smoked the root in pipes to attract game.
+The Ojibwe have smoked the root in pipes to attract game.